-To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 83.
+To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 87.

-- 3 From the Roles and Tasks menu, click Novell Certificate Access > View User Certificates. - 4 Browse for and select a User object to import the public key certificate into. - 5 Click Import. - 6 Enter a nickname for the user certificate.
+- 3 From the Roles and Tasks menu, click Novell Certificate Access > User Certificates. - 4 Browse for and select a User object to import the public key certificate into. - 5 Click New, then choose the Import creation method. - 6 Enter a nickname for the user certificate.